 - Cincinnati Reds – Goodyear Ballpark in Goodyear

-- Cleveland Indians – Goodyear Ballpark in Goodyear
+- Cleveland Guardians – Goodyear Ballpark in Goodyear

 - Colorado Rockies – Salt River Fields at Talking Stick in Scottsdale